jeremymcrae/ddd_4k/action_plan.md

   neurodevelopmental genes, particularly in the genes less depleted from ascertainment bias, i.e. the genes with low recognizability.
-From there it's matter of estimating the proportion of the DDD with any pathogenic de novo, which is the proportion with a pathogenic de nov, plus the proportion with a pathogenic de novo CNV (~10%), and the proportion missed from our cohort (estimated from the missing genes due to recognizability).
+From there it's matter of estimating the proportion of the DDD with any pathogenic de novo, which is the proportion with a pathogenic de novo, plus the proportion with a pathogenic de novo CNV (~10%), and the proportion missed from our cohort (estimated from the missing genes due to recognizability).
 Once this proportion is corrected for the DDD enrichment factor, we have an estimate of